JoaoRodrigues/interfacea/CONTRIBUTING.rst

 If you are reading this section, thank you for donating your time to improve the code in interfacea.

+The first step to contribute to our project is to fork our repository, clone it locally, and create a new branch named after your contribution.
+For example, if you want to add a new parser for the WHATEVER file format, name your branch something like :code:`whatever-parser` and make your changes there.
+Then, once you are done, push it to your github account and make a pull request to our repository (see `Git(hub) Etiquette`_).

 Contributing Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Thank you for taking the time to contribute to our documentation!
 We believe
 that proper documentation is essential for the widespread adoption and usage
 of software tools.

+The first step to contribute to our project is to fork our repository,
+clone it locally, and create a new branch named after your contribution.
+For example, if you want to fix a typo on the documentation index page,
+name your branch something like :code:`fix-index-typo` and make your
+changes there.
+Then, once you are done, push it to your github account
+and make a pull request to our repository (see `Git(hub) Etiquette`_).

 We use `Sphinx <http://www.sphinx-doc.org/en/master/>`_ to
 build and format our online documentation, which is then hosted at